Introduction / Overview

 Section timings and location

-The CCF parade every Wednesday night for training on the school grounds.
-The training runs from 2.40pm to 4.30pm.
+The CCF parade every Thursday night for training on the school grounds.
+The training runs from 3.10pm to 5.10pm.

-CCF Contingent Commander: 2LT A Nuttall
+Contingent Commander: Lt A Nuttall